insin/nwb/docs/Commands.md

 **React app/component options:**

 - `--react` - set the version of React which will be installed.
-For apps, defaults to the latest version.
+For apps, this defaults to the latest available version.
 For components, this is also used as a `peerDependencies` version, defaulting to whatever the major version of React was when the version of `nwb` you're using was released.

 **Preact app options:**

 - `--preact` - set the version of Preact which will be installed.
-Defaults to the latest version.
+Defaults to the latest available version.

 **Inferno app options:**

 - `--inferno` - set the version of Inferno which will be installed.
-Defaults to the latest version.
+Defaults to the latest available version.

-##### `init`
+##### `nwb init`

 Initialise a project skeleton in the current directory.